ARMmbed/mbed-os-5-docs/docs/reference/api/usb/USBHID.md

 <span class="images">![](https://os.mbed.com/docs/v5.9/feature-hal-spec-usb-device-doxy/class_u_s_b_h_i_d.png)<span>USBHID class hierarchy</span></span>

-The USBHID class can be used to send and receive messages over USB.
-For instance, you can define your own protocol and communicate between your computer and the Mbed with all capabilities of a USB communication.
+You can use the USBHID class to send and receive messages over USB.
+For example, you can define your own protocol and communicate between your computer and Mbed with all capabilities of USB communication.
 To use USBHID, you need a script running on the host side (computer).
-For instance on a 32 bits Windows 7 machine, you can use [pywinusb](https://github.com/rene-aguirre/pywinusb).
+For example, on a 32-bit Windows 7 machine, you can use [pywinusb](https://github.com/rene-aguirre/pywinusb).

 ### USBHID class reference